Deastra/CrowdFunding/README.md

 This project is made for investing the projects as called the CrowdFunding.
 There are numerous users, where some of them are project owners and investors and others just as investors.

+NOTE:
+All the database connections are local, to execute the application correctly download the crowdfunding database.
+All queries are in MySQL format.

 Overview of the project:
 In the project PHP,MySQL,HTML,CSS,BOOTSTRAP5,JS,JQUERY,CanvasJS are used.
 The database are connected to phpmyadmin-mysql (gismat.alwaysdata.net).
 For the front part html, css and bootstrap classes and for the visualization